Macroscopic distant magnon-mode entanglement via a squeezed drive: The Schrieffer–Wolff Approximation and Effective Hamiltonian

 The effective frequency $\omega^{\prime}_{n}$ of the $n$-th magnon mode is given by

-is spatially dependent effective coupling strength between the magnon modes.
-Further, $\Delta_{n^\prime} = (\omega_{n^\prime}-\delta_a)^2 + 4J(\omega_{n^\prime}-\delta_a)$, $\Delta_n = (\omega_n-\delta_a)^2 + 4J(\omega_n-\delta_a)$, and $\delta_a =\omega_a -2J$ is the lower bound frequency of the cavity mode.
-In addition, $l_{nn^\prime} = l_n - l_{n^\prime}$ is the distance between $n$-th and $n^\prime$-th YIG placed inside the cavity array.
-In our numerical simulations, we consider identical magnon modes: Since all the YIGs oscillate inside the cavity with the same frequency, therefore, resonance condition $\Delta_{n^\prime}$ = $\Delta_n = \Delta$, and $\delta_{n^\prime}$= $\omega_{n^\prime}-\omega_a$ and $\delta_{n}=\omega_{n}-\omega_a=\delta$.
+is spatially dependent on effective coupling strength between the magnon modes.
+Further, $\Delta_{n^\prime} = \omega_{n^\prime}-\delta_c$, $\Delta_n = \omega_n-\delta_c$, and $\delta_c =\omega_c -2J$ is the lower bound frequency of the cavity mode.
+In addition, $nn^\prime = \abs{n - {n^\prime}}$ is the distance between $n$-th and $n^\prime$-th YIG placed inside the cavity array.
+In our numerical simulations, we consider identical magnon modes such that $\omega_{n}=\omega$.
 The effective Hamiltonian in Eq.~(\ref{eq:hamileff1}) takes on the form of a beam splitter for magnon modes, which can be used for state transfer between distant magnon modes, as discussed in the previous studies \cite{PhysRevB.105.094422,LIU2023106854}.
 We note that, in our case, the interaction between magnon modes is mediated by virtual photons; and when contrasted with actual photons, virtual photons possess the advantages of being non-propagating and non-radiative.
 Consequently, energy exchange facilitated by virtual photons results in entirely coherent dynamics devoid of dissipation \cite{PhysRevB.105.094422}.